Ford Explorer ST (2025-2026) Wheel Fitment Guide

 Yes.
 The 2025 Explorer ST shares the same platform, suspension geometry, and clearance envelope as the 2020–2024 model.
 Every aftermarket fitment confirmed on the earlier generation applies directly to the 2025.
 The inner suspension clearance thresholds, offset limits, and tire size guidance are identical.

-On a 10.5″-wide wheel, ET30 is the confirmed minimum for clean fitment.
-Below ET30, the inner barrel of the tire begins to encroach on front suspension components.
-At ET25 on a 10.5″ wide wheel with a 305/40 tire, contact with the front sway bar or shock has been confirmed on this platform at full steering lock.
-On the outer side, 305/40 on a 10.5″ wheel at ET30 may lightly contact the front fender liner at full steering lock — 305/35 clears completely.
+On a 10.5″-wide wheel, ET30 is commonly cited across the Explorer ST community as the practical minimum for clean fitment.
+Below ET30 on a wide tire, the inner barrel of the tire begins to encroach on front suspension components.
+ET25 on a 10.5″ wheel with a 305/40 tire has been documented as contacting the front sway bar or shock at full steering lock — owners typically avoid that pairing.
+On the outer side, 305/40 on a 10.5″ wheel at ET30 has been documented as lightly contacting the front fender liner at full steering lock; 305/35 commonly clears at the same dimensions.

 The Explorer ST uses M14x1.50 thread pitch lug nuts with a 60-degree conical seat.
 Many aftermarket wheels use a ball-seat or flat-seat design, which requires matching aftermarket lug nuts.
 The OEM conical nuts will not seat correctly in a ball-seat wheel.
 Always verify the seat type your aftermarket wheel requires before purchasing lug hardware.